schibsted/spid-tech-docs/resources/articles/logout-flows.md

 :body

 There are 3 different types of logout functionality available in the platform.
-Depending on your client application type and integration with SchAcc, you ay need to use one or several approaches.
+Depending on your client application type and integration with SchAcc, you may need to use one or several approaches.
 Below is an explanation of each logout type.

 ## Logging out of SchAcc via the JavaScript SDK